Probing modified plasma waves in non-linear electrodynamics: Introduction

 A lot of effort has been devoted to studying the properties of general non-linear electrodynamics.
-For example, in the works of ref. \cite{Birula_Birula,Boillat}, the authors obtained the dispersion relations of photon propagation in a uniform electromagnetic background field.
-In addition, the effects of non-linear electrodynamics on the optical properties of vacuum were also eva\-luated in refs. \cite{Battesti_Rizzo,Fouche,Zavattini_Valle}.
-However, in the context of plasma, the investigations are mainly restricted to vacuum polarization effects \cite{Marklund_Shukla_RMP}, as described by Euler and Kockel electrodynamics.
-It would be interesting to perform a similar analysis of plasma waves in general non-linear electrodynamics.
+For example, in the works \cite{Birula_Birula,Boillat}, the authors obtained the dispersion relations of photon propagation in an external electromagnetic field.
+Moreover, the effects of non-linear electrodynamics on the optical properties of vacuum were also evaluated in refs. \cite{Battesti_Rizzo,Fouche,Zavattini_Valle}.
+In this case, it is well-known that the vacuum can be treated as a non-linear optical medium and, consequently, may exhibit optical phenomena such as birefringence, dichroism, photon splitting and wave mixing.
+However, in the context of plasma physics, the investigations are mainly restricted to Euler and Kockel electrodynamics.
+From our understanding, the analysis of plasma waves in a general non-linear electrodynamics has not been carried out in the previous literature.
+Adopting a unified framework, is useful to analyse how plasma waves will be modified due to non-linear electrodynamics and provide phenomenological results and conditions on the parameters, which enables us to distinguish some non-linear models.